huijing/personal-website-v3/src/content/blog/2016-04-10-gulp-jekyll-github.md

      });
      ```

-   - Identical Javascript compilation task to development mode, with an additional minification step thrown in using _uglify_
+   - Identical JavaScript compilation task to development mode, with an additional minification step thrown in using _uglify_

      ```js
      gulp.task("scripts-prod", function () {